 Diverse perspective and curiosity make a great strategic communicator

 Carlos Manzano is a strategic communicator with experience in the public sector, academia, and consulting.
 He is also an active citizen involved in community and government affairs.
 Carlos grew up experiencing the challenges of every day New Yorkers and attributes his professional and academic successes to the values imparted by his parents and to great mentors and friends who helped shaped his life and career.

 After finishing high school at Martin Van Buren, Carlos worked full time at Bear Stearns & Co. and Commerzbank on Wall Street while pursuing part time at night a Bachelor degree in Spanish Literature and Social Studies at Queens College.
 The 1980s brought major political changes that affected millions of people, and Carlos witnessed how policy changes added to the widening disparities and uneven playing field for working and middle class Americans.
-This led him to veer his career toward the public sector with a focus in communications and business, to pursue advanced studies in Public Administration, and to become a community organizer.
+This led him to veer his career toward the public sector, to pursue advanced studies in Public Administration, and to become a community organizer.
 Carlos started in public service at the New York City (NYC) Department of Education as a teacher's assistant.
 Then, he worked in Section 8 housing as a recertifier.
 Later, he transitioned to the NYC Board of Elections as a manager in the Poll Site Management Unit, followed by the NYC Department of Information Technology and Telecommunications (DoITT) as a Project Manager.

 Making time to serve people was also important.
 For over 20 years, Carlos served on community-based organizations’ boards and did pro bono constituent service to help working class parents, seniors, veterans, union workers, LGBT, immigrants, small business owners, and other groups.
 In 1994 he was elected State Committee Member on the Westside of Manhattan where he served 14 years and advocated for changes in policies affecting the lives of New Yorkers.
 Moreover, in 1999 Carlos ran for the City Council and in 2005 for Manhattan Borough President.